 The motion derivation for sub-CU A starts by identifying its two spatial neighbours.
-The first neighbour is NxN block above sub-CU A (block c).
-If this block c is not available or is intra coded the other NxN blocks above sub-CU A are checked (from left to right, starting at block c).
+The first neighbour is the N×N block above sub-CU A (block c).
+If this block c is not available or is intra coded the other N×N blocks above sub-CU A are checked (from left to right, starting at block c).
 The second neighbour is a block to the left of the sub-CU A (block b).
 If block b is not available or is intra coded other blocks to the left of sub-CU A are checked (from top to bottom, staring at block b).
 The motion information obtained from the neighbouring blocks for each list is scaled to the first reference frame for a given list.
 Next, temporal motion vector predictor (TMVP) of sub-block A is derived by following the same procedure of TMVP derivation as specified in HEVC.
 The motion information of the collocated block at location D is fetched and scaled accordingly.
-At last, after retrieving and scaling the motion information, all available motion vectors (up to 3) are averaged separately for each reference list.
+Finally, after retrieving and scaling the motion information, all available motion vectors (up to 3) are averaged separately for each reference list.
 The averaged motion vector is assigned as the motion vector of the current sub-CU.